 Weigh Station Rules for Each State

 If you’re hauling freight across the country, keep in mind that each state has its own weigh station rules.
 Having different rules for each state can get complicated.
 Most states require that trucks weighing 10,000 pounds or more must stop at all weigh stations.
 However, some states have a much higher weight requirement.
 For example, Colorado’s weight requirement is 26,000 pounds.
 Other states not only focus on weight, but they also have weigh station rules based on the materials that you are hauling.
-Before you head out on your delivery, you should already know where you are going and what the rules are for that specific route.
+Before you head out on your delivery, you should research the weight station rules, if you do not already know, so that wherever you end up going, you won’t end up in any situations that you can’t handle.
+Each route will most likely have different regulations, so stay up-to-date with your directions!

 Weigh Station Etiquette